-Beginning in January of 2021, the Paid Family and Medical Leave Act (PFML) will allow covered workers to take up to 12 weeks of job-protected paid family leave a year to bond with a new child.
+The Paid Family and Medical Leave Act (PFML) allows workers to take up to 12 weeks of job-protected paid family leave a year to bond with a new child.

 When can I start taking time off under the PFML?